Mariah Carey Reportedly In Danger Of Losing Recording Contract After Latest Flop

 “It was a total surprise to Epic.
 They were sent the track all completed, with no forewarning from Carey’s camp that it was coming,” Showbiz 411 alleged of the song, reporting that Epic allegedly “hadn’t heard it” prior to release and “were just told to put it out.”

 “So they did.
-And it flopped,” the site continued of the underwhelming chart performance of the flop “I Don’t,” as the song, which was released on February 3, has so far only peaked at No. 89 on the Billboard Hot 100 despite Carey promoting the song with a live performance on Jimmy Kimmel Live!, which marked her first televised return to the stage since Dick Clark’s New Year’s Rockin’ Eve.
+And it flopped,” the site continued about the underwhelming chart performance of the flop “I Don’t.”
+The song, which was released on February 3, has so far only peaked at No. 89 on the Billboard Hot 100 despite Carey promoting the tune with a live performance on Jimmy Kimmel Live!, which marked her first televised return to the stage since Dick Clark’s New Year’s Rockin’ Eve.

-Mariah’s “I Don’t” was the second underperforming hit in a row for Carey, as she also dropped “Infinity” in 2015 which was also branded a flop by fans after only peaking at No. 82 on the Billboard Hot 100.
+Mariah’s “I Don’t” was the second underperforming hit in a row for Carey as she also dropped “Infinity” in 2015, which was also branded a flop by fans after only peaking at No. 82 on the Billboard Hot 100.

 The site went on to claim that Epic Records, which is headed by former The X Factor USA judge L.A.
 Reid, is so disappointed with Mariah Carey’s recent lack of success that they’re supposedly considering ending her recording contract and dropping her.